5 Halloween Survival Tips for Parents

 - Roast chicken, salad with dressing, dinner roll.

-- The Aftermath: While it’s tempting to put all sorts of rules around your child’s loot, I urge you to avoid making the candy forbidden fruit because that will only increase your child’s obsession with it.
+- Avoid Battles after Halloween.
+While it’s tempting to put all sorts of rules around your child’s loot, I urge you to avoid making the candy forbidden fruit because that will only increase your child’s obsession with it.
 Instead, treat it like any other snack.
 Check out Ellyn Satter’s Division of Responsibility for more information.

 - Have set meals and snack times.
 Candy is fair game then when you see fit.